mslonik/mslonik/BlockDiagrams_GitHub.md

-﻿**Info**: This formatting works exclusively for Markdown GitHub renderer.
+﻿**Info**: The formatting of this document works exclusively for the Markdown GitHub renderer.
 There is a separate file *[BlockDiagrams_VSC.md][]* which is formatted a bit differently, according to renderer rules of Visual Studio Code (VSC).
 ___

 # Introduction
-This article shows a general vision, overview of hardware and software tools useful to reduce work overhead with Personal Computer (PC).
+This article presents a general vision, an overview of hardware and software tools useful to reduce the overhead with a Personal Computer (PC).

 ## Why it is important?

-I mainly type, each day, both on time of my work and leasure.
-This is a core and chore of my everyday professional and private life.
-On average I press daily between 15 000 ÷ 25 000 keyboard keys.
-Any reduction is welcomed, what would save both: time and effort of my life.
+I type a lot, every day, both on the job and in my spare time.
+It is a core and chore part of professional and personal life.
+On average, I press between 15,000 and 25,000 keystrokes a day.
+Any reduction is welcome, as it would save both time and effort in my life.

-## What we can do about it?
+## What can we do about it?

-A lot.
-We can can change our working habit, apply additional / dedicated software, use additional hardware.
-What would be actually really effective is combination of all already mentioned features.
-But not all at the same time, so let's dive in to examine, what is really possible and what could be effective to you.
+We can do a lot.
+We can can change our working habits, use additional / special software, use additional hardware.
+What would really be effective is combination of all of the above.
+But not all at the same time, so let's look at what is really possible and choose what could be effective for you.

-## Micro habits are hard to be changed
+## Micro habits are hard to change

-How we use our keyboards and mouses definitely could be called micro habits.
-Maybe some of you have been thought how to type without looking onto keyboard (so called touch typing).
-Maybe some of you use mainly shortcuts to quickly finish some operations.
-Maybe you just try to finish your job.
-Let's just ask ourselves, where we are.
+The way we use our keyboard and mouse could definitely be called micro habits.
+Maybe some of you have thought about how to type without looking at the keyboard (called touch typing).
+Maybe some of you mainly use shortcuts to get things done quickly.
+Maybe you just type and move your mouse without thinking about efficicency and optimisation, just to get the job done.
+Let's just ask ourselves honestly where we are.

-Actually our live is about adjusting, customizing, changing: ourselves, our environment to ourselves.
+In fact, our live is about adapting, changing: ourselves, our environment to ourselves.
 This task is still left aside starting from upbringing, through education.
-We are not thought how to imply a change in our life.
-This is about self-management, so it requires measurment, closing a loop, which let's us control where we are, how far we are from our values and goals.
-Definitely this is a subject outgoing far from the subject of this article.
-Nevertheless, you've been warned: it is uneasy.
+We are not thought about how to imply a change in our life.
+It's about self-management, so it requires measurement, closing a loop that lets us control where we are, how far we are from our values and goals.
+This is definitely a subject that is far from the subject of this article.
+Nevertheless, you've been warned: it is at least uncomfortable.

 # Where we are today, a traditional approach

-The traditional approach is shown in Figure 1.
-A **user 🛉** enters information by typing on common, non-programmable **keyboard 🖮** and/or by moving, pointing and clicking a **mouse 🖱**.
-The keyboard and mouse are connected via serial interface (e.g. USB) to **Personal Computer**.
-There information is processed by an **operating system ⊞** (e.g. Microsoft Windows) and dedicated application, e.g. likely text **editor ✓**.
-Next, after processing, a result is displayed on a **screen 🖵**.
-What is not shown, to bring simplicity, is a feedback coming from what we, as a **user 🛉**, see on a **screen 🖵** to our mind, then it is processed and something new is entered by **keyboard 🖮** and/or **mouse 🖱** again, closing a loop.
+The traditional approach is illustrated in Figure 1.
+A **user 🛉** enters information by typing on a conventional non-programmable **keyboard 🖮** and/or by moving, pointing and clicking a **mouse 🖱**.
+The keyboard and mouse are connected to the **Personal Computer** via a serial interface (e.g. USB).
+There the information is processed by an **operating system ⊞** (e.g. Microsoft Windows) and a dedicated application, e.g. probably a text **editor ✓**.
+After processing, the result is displayed on a **screen 🖵**.
+What is not shown, for simplicity sake, is feedback from what we as a **user 🛉** see on a **screen 🖵** to our mind, then it is processed and something new is entered by **keyboard 🖮** and/or **mouse 🖱** again, closing a loop.

 Nothing fancy, I suppose.
-I was there as well and know this picture well.
-Out of a box, the vast majority of everyday tasks can be accomplished just by application of the means presented in **Figure 1**.
-Isn't it?
+I was there, too, and know this image well.
+Out of a box, the vast majority of everyday tasks can be accomplished simply by applying the tools shown in **Figure 1**.
+Aren't they?

+First of all, it's good to know how much you type and move your mouse on a daily basis.
+Surprisingly, the answer to this question is not so easy to find.
+Operating systems do not provide this information.
+The reason is simple: to tell you, how many keys you are pressing, they have to store this information in memory.
+As long as we enter passwords and other, sometimes sensitive, information into our computers by typing, there is always a risk that non-transparent software will make unwatend use of the recorded infomation.

 ```mermaid
 %% default / old approach